Paul DeJong Player Props: Cardinals vs. Marlins

 Paul DeJong At The Plate

-- DeJong has driven home a run in 16 games this season (28.1%), including more than one RBI in 12.3% of his games and producing three or more of his team's runs on two occasions..
+- DeJong has had at least one RBI in 27.6% of his games this year (16 of 58), with more than one RBI seven times (12.1%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 40.4% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (8.8%).
+- In 24 of 58 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.